Bhrikuti Municipality

-Bhrikuti Municipality is a municipality in Kapilvastu District in Lumbini Province of Nepal that was established on 19 September 2015 by merging the two former Village development committees Budhi, Hariharpur, Rajpur and Barakulpur.
-The administrative center of the municipality lies in the former Budhi VDC of Hanuman Bazaar area.
+Bhrikuti Municipality was a municipality in Kapilvastu District in Lumbini Province of Nepal that was established on 19 September 2015 by merging the two former Village development committees Budhi, Hariharpur, Rajpur and Barakulpur.
+The municipality has been merged into the Buddhabhumi Municipality since 2016.
+The administrative center of the municipality lied in the former Budhi VDC of Hanuman Bazaar area.
 At the time of the 2011 Nepal census it had a population of 26,282 people.
 The municipality is named after Bhrikuti, the first wife of the earliest emperor of Tibet.